symbolize-app/symbolize/rfc/db/replication.md

 If the leader becomes unreachable, a new leader will need to be selected.
 Any instance can take the write leader lease if the previous leader's lease has expired.
 An leader will continuously renew its lease while active.

-This will be done with Lua scripts and an expiring key in Redis.
+This will be done with Lua scripts and an expiring key in Valkey.

 If a leader ever finds that that its lease expires (local timer) or its lease renewal fails (external transaction), it should cancel all active and pending requests and then exit to avoid data corruption.